 The video games industry is a fertile breeding ground for anxiety and stress.
 Almost every game is an entrepreneurial endeavor.
-Expeditionary.
-And uncertain.
+Expeditionary and uncertain.
 Uncertain schedules, uncertain results, uncertain job security.
 It’s not for the faint of heart.
-In this article, I’m going to take a break from the usual managerial tone of Breaking The Wheel in order to focus on something more important than any game: your mental health.
+In this article, I’m going to take a break from the managerial topics I usually post about on Breaking The Wheel in order to focus on something more important than any game: your mental health.

 Image source: GraphicStock.
 Used under license.